pedro-curto/Resumos-ESof/resumos.md

 8. Reviews

 #### Requirements Elicitation and Analysis
-1. Requirements Discovery
+1. **Requirements Discovery:** Interact with stakeholders to uncover system needs and domain requirements

-2. Requirements Classification and Organization
+2. **Requirements Classification and Organization:** Group and organize requirements logically for better management

-3. Requirements Prioritization and Negotiation
+3. **Requirements Prioritization and Negotiation:** Resolve conflicts and prioritize requirements based on importance
-4. Requirements Specification (circles back to 1.)
+4. **Requirements Specification (circles back to 1.):** Document requirements for future reference, ranging from drafts to formal documents or informal records

 #### Requirements Validation
 Initial understanding of problem -> Initial requirements -> Changed understanding of problem -> Changed requirements